Ward 1 - PABP 36

 Students will already have been allocated 2 ward based mentors and 1 lab based mentor prior to commencement.
 Their first weeks rota will have been planned in advance of their commencement, however it is negotiable.

 During the first week, the students will attend an Introduction to the Ward session.
-This gives an overview of Ward 2 as a clinical placement.
+This gives an overview of the Ward as a clinical placement.

 What are the arrangements for mentors/assessors?